PaplibaOrg/azure-policies/README.md

 }
 ```

-The `main.tf` in each environment folder automatically reads all JSON files recursively from subdirectories and creates policies for each configuration.
+The `main.tf` in each resource type folder automatically reads all JSON files recursively from subdirectories and creates the respective policy resources (definitions, initiatives, or assignments) for each configuration.

+**Deployment Order:**
+1. Deploy **Policy Definitions** first
+2. Deploy **Policy Initiatives** (depends on definitions)
+3. Deploy **Policy Assignments** (depends on definitions and initiatives)

 ## Development Workflow